innofactororg/microsoft-sentinel/README.md

 ## Branch: approved

+This branch exist to store automation workflows and approved content files.

+The approval of content depend on the following components:

+- The `approved` branch.
+Stores the automation workflows and the approved files.
+- The [Content/external.csv](https://github.com/innofactororg/microsoft-sentinel-library/blob/main/Content/external.csv) file.
+This is the review file with content that is approved, ignored or requires a review.
+- The [Publish Content Changes](#workflow-publish-content-changes) workflow.
+This workflow ensures that changes are published as a pull request for review in the [microsoft-sentinel-library](https://github.com/innofactororg/microsoft-sentinel-library) repository.
+- The [Update Approved Content](#workflow-update-approved-content) workflow.
+This workflow ensures that approved files exist in the `approved` branch.

 To keep the size as small as possible, the `approved` branch was created as orphan using the following commands:

 ```bash